-There are 46 community pharmacies (including one DSP) within Islington.
+There are 45 community pharmacies within Islington.
 Individual pharmacy opening times are listed in Appendix A.

 There is one DSP in Islington, in South locality.
-The opening hours of this DSP are 10 am- 6 pm, Monday to Friday, and it does not provide any non-Essential Services; for the purposes of the narrative and assessment it is therefore largely excluded.
+The opening hours of this DSP are 10:00-18:00, Monday to Friday, and it does not provide any non-Essential Services; for the purposes of the narrative and assessment it is therefore largely excluded.